Perfect Barbecue and Drink Pairings - Imbibe Magazine Subscribe + Save

 Hard Cider with Spicy Barbecue

-Restauranteur Joe Carroll (known for his New York-based Fette Sau, Spuyten Duyvil, and St. Anselm) dedicates three chapters of his book Feeding the Fire to different ways BBQ works with wine, beer, and whiskey.
+Restauranteur Joe Carroll (known for his New York-based Fette Sau and St. Anselm) dedicates three chapters of his book Feeding the Fire to different ways BBQ works with wine, beer, and whiskey.
 His favorite match?
 Hard cider.
 “Barbecue is big, rich, smoky, and sometimes spicy, and that usually means wine won’t work with it,” he says.
 “I think the best pairing is greatly overlooked, even though it’s as classically American as barbecue: cider.
 American ciders pair really well with barbecue and that little bit of sweetness can balance out some BBQ sauce heat.”

 Pilsner, Kölsch, or Altbier with Central Texas-Style Barbecue